Cow258/next-sql/README.md

     + [Delete all rows of table](#delete-all-rows-of-table)
     + [Transaction](#transaction)

-# Introduction
+# 🎉 Introduction
-`xSQL` is next-gen relationship database connector.\
+`xSQL` is next-gen relationship database connector.

-representing information as a series of JSON-like documents, as opposed to the table and row format of relational systems. the key difference is that the structure of the key/value pairs in a given collection can vary from table to table This more flexible approach is possible because documents are self-describing.

 - Easy to use
+- Write less, Do more
-- Easy to manage API content
+- Easy to manage API content and data
-- Out of the box without schema configuration
+- Out of the box, No schema configuration before using
 - Powerful relational table linking
 - Powerful filter and SQL statement builder
 - Multiple host connections
 - Batch insert and update
-- Batch update with database-side summing
+- Batch update with summation on the database side
-- Pagination
+- Pagination with navigation bar
-- Transaction
+- Transaction support
 - Module customization
 - Base on [mysqljs/mysql](https://github.com/mysqljs/mysql)

+> 🏃🏻‍♂️ Working on progress...
+> - Module customization
+> - To support more databases in the future, such as Postgres, MSSQL, MariaDB, SQLite3, Oracle, Amazon Redshift
+> - To support One from Many

-# Getting Start
+# 🚀 Getting Start
 ```sh
 npm i xsql
 ```